DaveMielke/NBP/b2g/doc/Calculator/Overview/main.rst

 It's easy to use via
-it's own on-screen calculator-style keys, a full on-screen keyboard, or an externally connected Bluetooth or USB keyboard.
+it's own on-screen calculator-style keys, a full on-screen keyboard, or an externally-connected Bluetooth or USB keyboard.

 It offers the following features: